jorgehortelano/beholder/README.md

 If everything is running, from your whatsapp application, you can use the next messages as commands:

-	hello		will show the name (alias) of the device. enable <alias>	select the device to accept other commands. detect		start the sensor detection for the selected device. disable <alias>	stops sending alerts from sensors.
+	hello		will show the name (alias) of the device. select <alias>	select the device to accept other commands. detect		start the sensor detection for the selected device. disable <alias>	stops sending alerts from sensors.

-You can use the commands in the order showed below.
+For using this application at least you need to select the node first, and then start the detection.